ishsi25/NeuroMusical.github.io/_posts/2024-06-02-Biological-Bases-Of-Neuroscience.md

 - **Corpus Callosum**
   - A large bundle of nerve fibers that connects the left and right hemispheres of the brain.
   - Helps with communication between the left and right hemispheres.

+## **Neurons**:
+  - Neurons are the basic structure of communication.
+  - Neurons communicate through action potentials.
+  - Action potentials are a series of electrical impulses that travel down the axon and trigger the release of neurotransmitters at the synapse.
+  - Glial cells provide support and insulation for neurons.

+## **Neurotransmitters**:
+  - Neurotransmitter imbalances are implicated in various neurological and psychiatric disorders.
+  - They can be inhibitory and exciatory.
+  - Example of some neurotransmitters include dopamine and norepinephrine.
+  - Psychotropic medications target neurotransmitter systems to alleviate symptoms of mental illness.